ABusyProgrammer/SudokuGame/README.md

 # PrinOfSoft-FinalProject
 A repository for the Final Project for Principles of Software &amp; Requirements for Engineering (SOFE 2720) course.
 The project is to design a Sudoku game on a computer interface using the Agile process

+How to play the game?
+The sudoku game is divded into 3 files, an html, css and javscript file.
+Go over to the repository and then click clone or download as a zip file.
+Extract the file and then open the sudoku game folder and then open the sudoku.html file in which there you will bring up the game.
+When you open the game the grid is filled with some numbers randoly geenrated in the cells with a majority of them being blank for the user to solve.
+Once the game is opened, the game can be played by the user selecting a cell where a selection list will display with numbers 1-9 for the user to select.
+To decide what number to input, the user must follow the rules of the sudoku game which are:
+  1) Within each 3x3 quadrant, no same number can be repeated
+  2) Cannot have the same number within the same row or column twice

 Technology used: HTML, CSS and JavaScript

 Stucture: